awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

-# Creating an Application with Continuous Delivery in the Lambda Console<a name="applications-tutorial"></a>
+# Creating an application with continuous delivery in the Lambda console<a name="applications-tutorial"></a>

 You can use the Lambda console to create an application with an integrated continuous delivery pipeline\.
 With continuous delivery, every change that you push to your source control repository triggers a pipeline that builds and deploys your application automatically\.
 The Lambda console provides starter projects for common application types with Node\.js sample code and templates that create supporting resources\.